Demobilisation after WW2

 The term could frequently be heard after the war too, when men who felt that the war had changed them, did not know what to do with their futures, "back in civvy street".

 The demobilisation process took time, as men in the armed forces were stationed across the world.
-Even my father, who had a desk job in England, was not demobbed until 1946 and then it was only partial release in that it was to the Territorial Army Reserves - see the 'release paper'.
-(Click for a larger, legible version.)
+Even my father, who had a desk job in England, was not demobbed until 1946 and then it was only partial release in that it was to the Territorial Army Reserves - see the following 'release paper'.

 These partial releases were probably a safety measure while the world was sorting itself out after the turmoil of the war.
 As far as I know, my father was never asked to do any work or attend any meetings in connection with the Territorial Army Reserves.